 Upgrade your ads with Audience Insights

-Pinterest offers brands a fairly comprehensive ad manager to launch and optimize campaigns.
-Optimize your campaign performance and ad budget by frequently reviewing your campaign reporting, performance, and ad delivery.
+Pinterest offers brands a fairly comprehensive ad manager to launch and optimise campaigns.
+Optimise your campaign performance and ad budget by frequently reviewing your campaign reporting, performance, and ad delivery.
 By setting up your campaign with relevant goals—whether it’s brand awareness or traffic or app installs—you’ll be able to see the correct metrics, such as CPM (cost per thousand impressions), CPC (cost per click), or CPI (cost per install).

 Within ad manager you are also able to reallocate bids and compare to see if you are competitive with how other advertisers are bidding.
 Pinterest suggests additional steps to improve brand ad campaign performance.

 In the age of digital, content reigns supreme.
 Reaching your audiences with the right message at the right time has proven to be a critical factor for brands that want to be top of mind for their demographic.
 Most critically for brands, Pinterest offers inspiration, ideas, and solutions focused on a user’s specific interest.